Managing environments #

 What this means is that it will always work isolated from your global Python installation.
 To achieve this, it will first check if it’s currently running inside a virtual environment.
 If it is, it will use it directly without creating a new one.
 But if it’s not, it will use one that it has already created or create a brand new one for you.

 By default, Poetry will try to use the Python version used during Poetry’s installation to create the virtual environment for the current project.

-However, for various reasons, this Python version might not be compatible python requirement of the project.
+However, for various reasons, this Python version might not be compatible python range supported by the project.
 In this case, Poetry will try to find one that is and use it.
 If it’s unable to do so then you will be prompted